Category: Marketing

 What is Marketing?

-To put it simply, marketing is everything your business does in the public eye.
-It’s raising brand awareness and building relationships with your target audience.
-It’s designing creative and writing copy on social media.
+To put it simply, marketing encompasses everything your business does in the public eye.
+This includes raising brand awareness.
+Furthermore, it involves building relationships with your target audience.
+Additionally, marketing entails designing creative content and writing copy on social media.

 What’s The Difference Between Marketing and Advertising?